 Even when introducing himself in his second epistle, he wrote: “Simon Peter, a servant and an apostle of Jesus Christ, to them that have obtained like precious faith with us through the righteousness of God and our Saviour Jesus Christ” (2 Peter 1:1).
 He uses his given name, then his Christ-given name, and he introduces himself as a servant before an apostle.

 In that verse, he also puts the struggles of others in the Church on par with his own.
 This is a great leadership quality: letting others know that they are not alone in their efforts—that the leader is with them in those also.
 Someone with a selfish view of leadership would say, I’m up here, and you’re down there.
 But not the converted Peter.

 “As every man hath received the gift, even so minister [serve] the same one to another, as good stewards of the manifold grace of God” (1 Peter 4:10).
-Here he is exhorting us to use whatever gifts we have been given to serve.
-That’s what a minister is—a servant.
-Not a dictator.
+He is exhorting us to use whatever gifts we have been given to serve.

 Before his conversion, Peter was more interested in the status and rank of leadership than in being a servant whose main concern was to feed God’s flock.
 But with the Holy Spirit, he had God’s perspective on leadership.

 After the Spirit of God descended on the 120 members of God’s Church on the day of Pentecost, we see a different Peter.
 Yet his boldness remained.
 Acts 4:13 mentions the “boldness of Peter and John.”

 God multiplied his strengths, and any weaknesses associated with them began to evaporate.
 The strengths became more refined.
 This bold leader was still a man of action, but his actions were now tempered with humility and deeper thinking.